dheerajreddymumma/nuclear/CONTRIBUTING.md

 The more information you can provide, the more likely someone will be successful at reproducing the issue and finding a fix.

-Please include the following with each issue:
+Please include the following with each isse:

 * Version of nuclear (written under the main logo)